 Calla lilies, imported to American from South Africa, are an exotic addition to any garden and are easy to grow in USDA plant hardiness zones 7 through 10.
 These old world flowers also make excellent houseplants and bring interest and color to any room.
 In addition to division, one may ask, “Can I grow calla seed pods and, if so, where can I find info on how to grow a calla lily from seed?”
 Keep reading to find out.

 Calla lilies are elegant flowers that have been around a very long time.
 These beautiful flowers grow from a rhizome and produce huge green leaves that are usually covered with lighter spots.
 Colorful flowers ranging from pale pink to deep purple and yellow appear atop trumpet-shaped stems.
 Eventually, the blooms wither, leaving a pod-like capsule filled with calla lily flower seeds.

-One question that many gardeners have is “Can I grow calla seed pods?”
+One question that many gardeners have is, “Can I grow calla seed pods?”
 Although calla lilies are usually propagated by separating the bulbs, they can also be grown from seeds.
-Seeds can be purchased from catalogues or garden centers or acquired from mature seedpods on your existing plants.
+Seeds can be purchased from catalogs or garden centers or acquired from mature seedpods on your existing plants.
 It is necessary to wait until the seedpods are thoroughly dry before removing them from the parent plant.

 How to Grow a Calla Lily from Seed